sebasjp/website/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
-  icon_pack: fas
-  link: '#contact'  # For a direct email link, use "@".
 - icon: linkedin-in
   icon_pack: fab
   link: https://www.linkedin.com/in/sjimenezp/